binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 G> Lets determine the hash type with hash-identifier.
 Just run it and throw the hash at it and it will tell you that it is most likely a simple MD5. which is a one-way hashing function with no Key derivation.
 So very quick to crack.
 G>
 G> So take your pick of the following three commands:
 G> Create `~/hashtocrack.txt` and put the hash(s) you want cracked in it.
-Now usually you would create a profiled wordlist taylored to your target like we did in the [Password Profiling](#people-identify-risks-weak-password-strategies-password-profiling) section in the People chapter.
+Now usually you would create a profiled wordlist taylored to your target like we did in the Password Profiling section of the People chapter in [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers).
 For this exercise just add the following three words to `~/wordlist-to-throw-at-dvwa`:
 G> `dogs`, `cats`, `admins`, `admin`.
 Now you can compare the hashed words from the list with the hash in the `~/hashtocrack.txt`
 G> 1. `hashcat -m 0 ~/hashtocrack.txt ~/wordlist-to-throw-at-dvwa`
 G>    `-m 0` means MD5 to hashcat.